Why Your Website Should Have an SSL Certificate

 When an SSL certificate is properly installed on a website, a small padlock icon (gray in Chrome and green in Firefox) is displayed to the left of a website URL in the browser.

 Additionally, if you click on the padlock, you will see a message ensuring that the connection is secure:

 On the other hand, if your website does not have an SSL certificate installed, clicking in the same area will yield a message like this one (the url has been obscured):

 You can purchase an SSL certificate through your hosting provider.
+(If Liz Lee Media is your hosting provider, you can purchase it HERE.)
 Once that is done, certain changes need to be made to the website files to solve “mixed content” issues.
 Until these issues are resolved, the green (or gray) padlock won’t show.
 Contact your hosting provider for more information.

 LIKE WHAT YOU JUST READ?

 Sign up to get occasional notifications of Liz's new blog posts, web tips and more!